Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 At Paperform, all our landing pages are automatically optimised for mobile devices with no extra tinkering on your behalf.
 Whether folks visit from a battered iPhone 6 or a high-powered gaming rig, they get the same lightning fast, intuitive experience.

 Make what you want your visitors to do very obvious.
 A landing page isn’t the time to bury the lede or hide your CTA button among multiple graphics.
-Visitors should be able to sum up all the information on page (plus what you want them to do) in a matter of seconds.
+Visitors should be able to sum up all the information on the page (plus what you want them to do) in a matter of seconds.

 Let’s say you’re building an event registration landing page.
 Your goal is to provide context, outline relevant information and then invite people to register for an in-person (COVID-safe) meetup.